 Family is Culture

-Aboriginal children belong with their families and communities, connected to culture and Country.
+Aboriginal and Torres Strait Islander children belong with their families and communities, connected to culture and Country.

-We work in partnership with AbSec – NSW Child, Family and Community Peak Aboriginal Corporation, the Aboriginal Legal Service (NSW/ACT) and UTS Jumbunna Institute, to drive much-needed reform of the NSW child protection system.
+We work in partnership with AbSec – NSW Child, Family and Community Peak Aboriginal Corporation, the Aboriginal Legal Service (NSW/ACT) and the UTS Jumbunna Institute, to drive much-needed First Nations-led reform.

-The Aboriginal-led Family is Culture Review provided a roadmap for transforming the system.
-Achieving full implementation of the FIC Review’s recommendations continues to be our focus.
+The landmark Family is Culture Review undertaken by Professor Megan Davis provided a roadmap for transforming the system in NSW.
+Achieving full implementation of the Review’s recommendations continues to be our focus.
 The recommendations place self-determination and accountability to community at the heart of child protection decision-making.
-To date, implementation of the Review’s 126 recommendations has been disappointingly and unjustifiably slow.
+But government implementation has been disappointingly and unjustifiably slow.

 A strong, supported family is the best place for every child to grow up.
-Our work urges the NSW Government to honour its commitments to ‘Closing the Gap’, respect the expertise of Aboriginal families in raising strong, healthy and resilient children, and form genuine partnerships with Aboriginal communities to keep kids safe and at home.
+Our work urges the NSW Government to respect and invest in the expertise of First Nations families and communities in raising strong, healthy and resilient children.
+And to form genuine partnerships with communities: to keep families safe and together, with kids at home, connected to culture, community and Country.

 News and resources